okraits/j4-make-config/README.md

     # $i3-theme-window

-If you didn't configure custom window colors yet, you can simply add the marker *# $i3-theme-window* at the end of your i3 configuration file.
+If you didn't configure custom window colors yet, you can simply add the marker *# $i3-theme-window* at the end of your i3 config file.
-Please note that the marker begins with the character '#' because it is like a comment in an i3 configuration.
+Please note that the marker begins with the character '#' because it is a comment in the i3 configuration.

 You can apply the same procedure to prepare your bar section for *j4-make-config*.
-If we take the default bar colors for example (normally they are not explicitly set in the i3 configuration file), your bar section should look like this:
+If we take the default bar colors for example (normally they are not explicitly set in the i3 config file), your bar section should look like this:

     bar {
         status_command i3status
         colors {
             background #000000
             statusline #ffffff